4.8

 What should the best home insurance cover?

-For the absolute complete cover, you should also consider getting an insurance policy that covers specific forms of damage, also known as perils.
-You may want an insurance policy that covers flooding from an internal problem which will protect you if you have a burst pipe.
+For a comprehensive coverage, you should also consider getting an insurance policy that covers specific forms of damage, also known as perils.
+You may want an insurance policy that covers flooding from an internal problem, which will protect you if you have a burst pipe.

 Does home insurance differ by province?